Rehab for Veterans

 Traditionally, people who have served in the military have a lot of pride and feel shame because they can see these conditions as weaknesses.

 On the contrary, by putting your life at risk and fighting for the good of your fellow countrymen, you’ve exposed yourself to experiences that not many people go through.
 This has an inevitable impact on the brain and body.
-Often, EMDR therapy and targeted treatment are the best ways to get you back on track and feeling ready to take on the world again.
+Often, EMDR therapy and targeted substance abuse treatment programs are the best ways to get you back on track and feeling ready to take on the world again.

 Causes of Substance Abuse for Ex-Military